Aleister

 In 1934 Crowley was declared bankrupt after losing a court case in which he sued the artist Nina Hamnett for

-Laughing Torso.
+calling him a black magician in her 1932 book, Laughing Torso.
 In addressing the jury, Mr Justice Swift said: "I

 have been over forty years engaged in the administration of the law in one capacity or another.
 I thought that I